Gello: Etymology

-Gello possibly derives from Gallû, a Babylonian–Assyrian demon believed to bring sickness and death.
-The theory was advanced by Carl Frank (1881–1945) and supported by M.L.
-West, Walter Burkert, and others.
+Gello possibly derives from Gallû, an ancient Mesopotamian demon believed to bring sickness and death.
+The theory was advanced by Carl Frank (1881–1945) and supported by Martin Litchfield West, Walter Burkert, and others.
 The name is also preserved in the later word ghoul.

 Greek folk etymology links the word to the root gel-, "grin, laugh," in the sense of mocking or grimacing, like the expression often found on the face of the Gorgon, to which Barb linked demons exercising a malign influence on reproduction.
 Such demons are often associated with or said to come from the sea, and demonologies identify Gyllou with Abyzou, whose name is related to abyssos, the abyss or "deep."

 Classical Antiquity

 According to ancient myth, Gello was a young woman who died a virgin, and returned as a ghost (φάντασμα, phantasma) to do harm to the children of others.
-The myth is given as an explanation of a proverb by the 2nd-century compiler Zenobius.
-It is noted that Sappho mentioned her, implying that Gello was a feared bane of children at least as far back as the 6th century BC.
+The myth is given as an explanation of a proverb by the second-century compiler Zenobius.
+It is noted that Sappho mentioned her, implying that Gello was a feared bane of children at least as far back as the sixth century BC.